 It's cold.
 It's difficult.
 It's dangerous.
 And you won't find the job on craigslist—but what a thrill to work with wild polar bears.
-PBI Chief Scientist Steven C. Amstrup says the first bear of the season still takes his breath away, even after decades in the field.
+Scientists say that the first polar bear of the season still takes their breath away, even after decades of working in the Arctic..

 How Fat is That Bear?
 The scientists collect data on:

 - Size and health of the population

 - Number of bears in each age and sex class

 - Movement patterns of the bears and how they're responding to declining sea ice

 Scientists in the field place satellite collars on a select number of bears every spring.
 The technology lets research teams follow polar bears across the Arctic from the comfort of a warm office hundreds of miles away.
 Especially in winter, we have no other practical means of learning about polar bears during 24 hours of darkness, when arctic blizzards howl and temperatures plunge.

 The collars allow scientists to: